Recommended by professionals. Helps prevent, heal, and soothe rash with fragrance-free zinc oxide formula. Goes a long way.

-Read our in-depth shopping guide below to find out everything you ever wanted to know about diaper rashes and the creams that keep them in check.
-Once you're done, use our easy-to-navigate product matrix above to select the best option for your baby.
+Read our in-depth shopping guide to find out everything you ever wanted to know about diaper rashes and the creams that keep them in check.
+Once you're done, choose from our favorite picks to purchase the best option for your baby.

 Babies have naturally delicate skin, and diaper rash can occur for several reasons.
 Understanding why and when these rashes happen can help you manage and prevent breakouts.
 Here are some common causes of diaper rash.

 Wet or Soiled Diapers: Prolonged exposure to moisture breaks down the skin’s protective barrier, leaving it vulnerable to irritation.
 Adding stool to the mix spells double trouble, as digestive enzymes cause urine to release skin-damaging ammonia.

 Chafing and Rubbing: Repetitive rubbing caused by ill-fitting clothing or diapers can cause irritation over time.

 Sensitivities and Allergies: Babies with sensitive skin or allergies frequently develop a rash when introduced to a new skincare or diapering product.
 If you suspect that your little one has sensitive skin, pay careful attention to skin changes when introducing new wipes, disposable diapers, lotions, soaps, powders, oils, etc. Fragrance, chemicals, and preservatives are all common culprits.